tgarrick-bit/west-end-timesheet/README.md

 4. **Set up the database**
    - Create a new Supabase project
    - Run the SQL commands from `database-schema.sql` in your Supabase SQL editor
+   - For timesheet system only: Use `setup-timesheet-tables.sql` for focused setup
    - Enable storage and create a `receipts` bucket

 5. **Start the development server**